henryhale/henryhale.github.io/src/content/blog/red-light-paradox.md

 Well, some many people have approached this in several fascinating ways that fill their conscience.
 I am not any different and this is my view:

 - Water wets other surfaces.
-A water molecules doesn't wet a surface, it's the collective effect of many.
+A single water molecule doesn't wet a surface, it's the collective effect of many.
 I argue that water is not wet and that `wetting` is as a result of action of water on something solid.
-Molecules in water are not layered up like bricks so it is wrong to say: A water molecule on top of another implies that the former molecule wets the latter.
+Molecules in water are not layered up like bricks so it is wrong to say: A water molecule on top of another does not imply that the former molecule wets the latter.

 > Most scientists define wetness as a liquid's ability to maintain contact with
 > a solid surface, meaning that water itself is not wet, but can make other